What are the Aljibes?

 Route of the Aljibes

-An interesting route to see some of the lesser known streets in the Albaicin is the Route of the Aljibes.
-As there are 25 aljibes to see even today, I have shortened the itinerary so that it can be done in a summarised way.
+This historic route leads us to some of the lesser known streets in the Albaicín.
+On the Aljibe Route are 27 examples although I shortened the itinerary so that it can be done in a morning or afternoon.

 Aljibe del Peso de la Harina